busypeoples/revalidation/docs/API.md

       )
 ```

 `valid` *(Boolean)*: A computed validation state.
-Useful when initializing the form and needing disable a submit for example.
+Useful when initializing the form and needing to disable a submit f.e.
 ```js
 <button {...{disabled : !valid}} onClick={() => submit()}>Submit</button>
 ```